myalcinkuru/keycloak-login-recaptcha/README.md

 ## Usage

 There might be situations that requires to ask recaptcha if any account log-in  attempt failed like blocking to the attacker to guess that account password with bot.

+##  Acknowledgments

+[raptor-group](https://github.com/raptor-group/keycloak-login-recaptcha) repository was help me to came up here.
+If no condition needed you can use it  as well.